arshsinghphd/TeamActivities/Module10/README.md

 ## Finally
-As a group, work on a couple coding practices.
+As a group, work on the coding practices from Module #10.
 Make sure to copy the code into python tutor to discuss the results/see the memory.
 What happens when an object is passed as a parameter, and then you modify it inside that function?

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.